aave/ccip/.changeset/four-kangaroos-appear.md

 "chainlink": patch
 ---

-Add config validation so it requires ws url when http polling disabled #bugfix
+Add config validation so it requires WS url when http polling disabled #bugfix